tomit4/vue_presentation/README.md

 We then define our related variables `confirmed`, and `confirmationMsg`, and use the ref attribute to define their starting values as `false` and an empty string,`''` respectively.
-After that we then also define a new function called `confirmDidIt()`, which simply sets these values to `true` and `I sure did!` respectively.
-Leaving our entire new script tag in our App.vue file like this:
+After that we then also define a new function called `confirmDidIt()`, which simply sets these values to `true` and `"I sure did!"` respectively.
+Leaving our entire new script tag in our App.vue file looking like this:

 ```vue
 <script setup lang="ts">